 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in Google play or Apple App store.

-In the event of accidental overdose, general supportive measures should be instituted, including close monitoring of respiratory and cardiac status of the patient.Symptomatic treatment of respiratory depression, following standard intensive care measures, should be instituted.
+General supportive measures should be instituted, including close monitoring of respiratory and cardiac status of the patient.Symptomatic treatment of respiratory depression, following standard intensive care measures, should be instituted.
 A patent airway and assisted or controlled ventilation must be assured.
 The patient should be transferred to an environment within which full resuscitation facilities are available.
-Use of an opioid antagonist (i.e. naloxone) is recommended, despite the modest effect it may have in reversing the respiratory symptoms of buprenorphine compared with its effects on full agonist opioid agents.
+Use of an opioid antagonist (i.e., naloxone) is recommended, despite the modest effect it may have in reversing the respiratory symptoms of buprenorphine compared with its effects on full agonist opioid agents.

 Mechanism of action

 Buprenorphine is an opioid partial agonist/antagonist which attaches itself to the µ (mu) and κ (kappa) receptors of the brain.
-Its activity in opioid maintenance treatment is attributed to its slowly reversible link with the µ receptors which, over a prolonged period, minimises the need of the addicted patient for drugs.
+Its activity in opioid maintenance treatment is attributed to its slowly reversible link with the µ receptors which, over a prolonged period, minimises the need of the opioid-dependent patient.

 During clinical pharmacologic studies in opiate-dependent subjects, buprenorphine demonstrated a ceiling effect on a number of parameters, including positive mood, “good effect”, and respiratory depression.